-Two others required readings are available online through the University of Calgary's Library.
-The readings are from the book Sexual Selections: What We Can and Can't Learn About Sex From Animals.
+Two other required readings are available online through the University of Calgary's Library.
+The readings are from the book Sexual Selections: What We Can and Can't Learn About Sex From Animals (see course outline for chapters).
 The full reference for Sexual Selections is: